hansouljung/ai-support-chatbot/results/findings.md

 1. **Switch to semantic/embedding-based retrieval** to eliminate the vocabulary gap failures that caused all 5 retrieval misses.
 This is the highest-impact single change — it would likely recover T08, T09, T10, T11, and T25, pushing accuracy on answerable questions from 78% to near 100%.

 2. **Expand KB entries with alternate phrasings** as a low-cost interim fix.
-Adding colloquial synonyms to each entry's text (e.g. "laggy, slow, not loading" to KB009; "money back, reimbursement" to KB003) would improve TF-IDF recall without architectural changes.
+Adding colloquial synonyms to each entry's text (e.g., "laggy, slow, not loading" to KB009; "money back, reimbursement" to KB003) would improve TF-IDF recall without architectural changes.

 3. **Add a KB content gap tracker** to log all deflections from answerable-looking queries.
 In a production contact center context, each of the 5 retrieval failures would have generated a live agent case that could have been self-served.
 Tracking these systematically creates a feedback loop for continuous KB improvement, directly reducing live contact volume over time.